nickassafkirk/Cartel-Coffee/testing.md

 ## User Story Testing

-##### User stories
+### User stories
 1. As a new user I want to see the menu and phone number so I can order food for collection.
+   **To Test:**
+   **Result:**

-2. As a new user I want to fill out a contact form so that I can make a reservation for dinner.
+1. As a new user I want to fill out a contact form so that I can make a reservation for dinner.
+    **To Test:**
+    **Result:**

-3. As a new user I want to view the business's product range and contact details so I can order products remotely.
+1. As a new user I want to view the business's product range and contact details so I can order products remotely.
+    **To Test:**
+    **Result:**

-4. As a new user I want to view a gallery of the Cafe and their social media, so I can decide if it is an appropriate environment to hold a business meeting.
+1. As a new user I want to view a gallery of the Cafe and their social media, so I can decide if it is an appropriate environment to hold a business meeting.
+   **To Test:**
+   **Result:**

-5. As a new user I want to see the Cafe's location on a map, so I can visit the premises.
+1. As a potential customer I want to see the Cafe's location on a map, so I know where to find the business.
+    **To Test:**
+    **Result:**

+1. As a potential customer I want to know when the business is open so I can visit the business.
+    **To Test:**
+    **Result:**

-6. As a new user I need to be able to navigate between site pages.
+1. As a new user I need to be able to navigate between site pages so I can view multiple site pages.
+    **To Test:**
+    **Result:**

-7. As a new user I want to trust the business and value their products.
+1. As a new user I want to trust the business and value their products so I can ensure I am spending my money wisely.
+    **To Test:**
+    **Result:**

+1. As a potential customer I need to know if the business is wheelchair accessible so I can decide if the business is suitable for people with disabilities.
+    **To Test:**
+    **Result:**

 ## Manual Testing
 ---